mikelevins/delectus1/doc/storage.md

 - owner: a UUID that identifies the user account that owns the collection
 - deleted: true if the user has marked the collection for deletion; false otherwise
 - name: the name given by the user to this collection
-- lists: an object containing descriptions of the collection's lists

 The id, type, and owner are immutable; they may not be changed.